School Report Card

-DPI has produced two versions of each Report Card: a quick one-pager labeled “School Report Card” and lengthier, detailed version labeled, “School Report Card Detail.”
+DPI has produced two versions of each Report Card: a quick one-pager labeled “School Report Card” and lengthy, detailed version labeled, “School Report Card Detail.”
 Both versions can be accessed online at http://dpi.wi.gov/accountability/report-cards along with resources that explain the report cards.
 I have included the one page School Report Card for WVL here as well.

 As DPI stresses, these report cards are just one source of information about our school.
 Given that, I want to share some other data that helps illuminate some of our successes and helps pinpoint areas of work in our school.
 Wisconsin Virtual Learning is going to continue to improve, grow, and change as we:

 - Develop and implement more offerings for all MS and HS students to engage in each semester.
 Develop and reflect on the quality instructional courses through rigorous, continuous course development in our core academic areas.

-- Host a second year of our Summer School Program within NOSD so that more of our students are on track to graduate in 4 years or fewer.
+- Host a third year of our Summer School Program within NOSD so that more of our students are on track to graduate in 4 years or fewer.

 - Develop a new varied approach to elementary instruction with improved blended and online options.

 Please let me know your thoughts and questions as they arise.
 I look forward to working with you to make 2019-20 a successful school year for your child!